aazaff/teachPaleobiology/LabExercise1.md

 3. What is the age of the oldest occurrence of *Gastrocopta*?

-4. Is *Nomacalathus*  present in Canada?
+4. Is *Namacalathus*  present in Canada?

-5. There are two occurrences of *Nomacalathus* in Sibera.
+5. There are two occurrences of *Namacalathus* in Sibera.
 What geologic formations are they found in?